This post was developed via a partnership with BetterHelp.

 It’s also important to respect your personal boundaries.
 Consent is always key when dealing with physical touch.
 If you don’t want to have sex due to menopause or any other reason, you don’t have to.
 If your partner is pressuring you or is upset with you about your lack of sex drive, you can tell them “no.” If this is causing stress in your relationship, it’s a good idea to see a couple’s counselor or come up with other arrangements.
 Never violate your physical boundaries just because someone is upset with you.

 Menopause is a difficult time in many people’s lives, and you should never feel pressured to have sex, especially when dealing with stress and physical changes.

 Try a Medication

 There are medications on the market for distressing menopausal symptoms, such as dryness in the VV.
 If you are experiencing this, you can speak to your doctor about a medication that works for you.
 It may feel embarrassing to bring up this symptom, so you can do some research about medications used to treat it beforehand.

 Bring up the medication names and express that you’ve done some research on the medication for a certain symptom you’ve been having due to menopause.
 Your doctor should get the hint!

 Learn New Ways to Have Sex

 Finally, it’s worth noting that sex doesn’t always have to be penetrative.
 If you are finding that sex hurts more often than not, perhaps it’s time to try something new.
-You can try a kink, oral sex, new positions, anal play, or even roleplaying.
+You can try a kink, oral S., new positions, AA play, or even roleplaying.
 Remember, these symptoms you’re experiencing likely won’t last forever, and in the meantime, you can try something new and exciting.